 The group is split into three teams.
 The Project Management team is led by Chris Watkins and oversees all our customer needs from advising on experimental design and sample submission, monitoring the QC of samples and ensuring the smooth running of projects once they have arrived at EI.

-We also have a dedicated lab team with support from Leah Clissold and Darren Heavens.
+We also have a dedicated lab team led by Leah Catchpole.
 There is a large range of expertise in the lab that covers the full range of NGS library preparation methods, DNA extraction, long-read sequencing, long mate-pair library construction and exome capture.

 The team works closely with the Core Bioinformatics Group, led by David Swarbreck who provides analysis from transcriptomics to exome sequencing, genome assembly, genome annotation and metagenomics.

 We also work closely with the Technical Development Group led by Iain Macaulay to bring new techniques and technologies online for people to access via the NCG.

 Our most high-profile work underpins crop research.
 We have been involved in the International Wheat Genome Sequencing Consortium effort to generate a chromosome based draft sequence of the bread wheat genome (Science, 2014) and we have been involved in genotyping hundreds of exome captures and looking for diversity in wheat as part of the WHEALBI consortium.
 We have delivered new lab protocols for library preparation that underlie the TGACv1 release of the Chinese Spring wheat genome assembly (Heavens, 2015).
 The group has also worked with the UK Barley Genome Sequencing Consortium, sequencing minimum tiling paths from BAC libraries for genome assembly as well as processing exome captures of barley lines.